-5.3.1 Where the Committee is proposing dismissal, this proposal needs to go before the Independent Panel which must be appointed at least 20 days before the meeting of Full Council at which the recommendation for dismissal is to be considered.
+- 5.3.1 Where the Committee is proposing dismissal, this proposal needs to go before the Independent Panel which must be appointed at least 20 days before the meeting of Full Council at which the recommendation for dismissal is to be considered. - 5.3.2 Both parties should be present or represented (the Committee might be represented by its Chair or other nominated person).
+The Panel should receive any oral representations from the protected officer, in which case it should invite any response on behalf of the Committee to the points made and may ask questions of either party.

-5.3.2 The Independent Panel should comprise of at least two independent persons appointed by the Council in accordance with Regulations made under Section 28(7) of the Localism Act 2011.